sgupge2203/test-master-repo/README.md

 ## This is the commit for the master branch.

-## Thsi is the commit as a wrong user.
+## This is the commit as a wrong user.
 (I am saku-1101 but now I am trying to commit as Sakura Adachi.)